DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ---
 ### Measures of Success
 ---
 The measure of success for the safety system states that the sensors must interrupt the motor's enable signal while also being seperated from the PLC.
 This assures that all movement of the motor will cease, securing the safety of the device and possible deviants.
-Given previous testing on the system, the measure of success has been met.
+In the video below, it can be shown that the sensors properly interrupt the motor and do not allow it to turn when the sensors were removed.

+Video :

 ---
 ### Further Improvements